lostanlen/WaveletScattering.jl/README.md

-## Scattering.jl
+## WaveletScattering.jl

-Scattering.jl is a Julia package that intends to provide fast scattering transforms of images, sounds and videos.
+WaveletScattering.jl is a Julia package that intends to provide fast scattering transforms of images, sounds and videos.
 Scattering coefficients are powerful features for signal-based machine learning tasks, as they offer a great discriminability while discarding non-informative variability, such as rigid motions, frequency transpositions, and elastic deformations.